-Veeam Availability Console comes with a set of predefined alarms that notify about important events, state changes and potential problems in managed client backup infrastructures, and inform about issues with Veeam Availability Console.
+Veeam Service Provider Console comes with a set of predefined alarms that notify about important events, state changes and potential problems in managed client backup infrastructures, and inform about issues with Veeam Service Provider Console.
 All alarms include detailed knowledge base articles.
 If a problem occurs, you will have all necessary information for troubleshooting and finding the root cause of an issue.
 For a list of predefined alarms, see Appendix B. Alarms.

 Depending on your requirements, you can customize predefined alarms, modify alarm rules and change alarm response actions.